-To figure out whether cash living might make sense for you, read on.
+To figure out what’s right for you, read on.

 Pros of Cash-Only Living

 Spending money the old-fashioned way can offer some significant perks.
 Here are some benefits that come with paying with cash for all your transactions.

 Using Cash Only Can Help You Budget–and Save